Tsounguinzo/concordia-groups/README.md

 # Well, really, how does it work?
 Concordia-Groups is based on a hashmap that maps each course to its corresponding WhatsApp group link.
 So, am I essentially saying it's hardcoded?
-Yes, you're right; you can find it at [/src/lib/courseToWhatsAppLink.ts](https://github.com/Tsounguinzo/concordia-groups/blob/main/src/lib/courseToWhatsAppLink.ts)
+Yes, you're right; you can find it @ [/src/lib/courseToWhatsAppLink.ts](https://github.com/Tsounguinzo/concordia-groups/blob/main/src/lib/courseToWhatsAppLink.ts)

 Why hardcoding?
 Well, sometimes when you've got free time, you just go with the flow, even if it seems a bit silly.
 But don't worry, I plan to move everything to Firestore eventually for more flexibility.